getgrav/grav-learn/pages/17/09.webservers-hosting/05.deploying-with-git/doc.md

 The tools available support all kinds of multi-environment workflows and automations.

+> [!NOTE]
-!!!
-You can also exploit Git for your content workflow using the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), so that your content editors can deploy changes via the Administration console.
+> You can also exploit Git for your content workflow using the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), so that your content editors can deploy changes via the Administration console.

 Here is a suggestion for your `.gitignore` file in your `user` folder repository.
 This will help keep your deployment clean: